 The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 With more than 1,200 people testing positive for COVID-19 (coronavirus) in more than 40 U.S. states thus far, and with testing only just starting to ramp up, the U.S., like many countries worldwide, is facing a grave public health and economic crisis.
 Pandemic knows no borders, whether across national lines or within neighborhoods.
-But with some communities more susceptible to health and economic shocks, the U.S. federal government must take immediate action to ensure the most vulnerable members of our communities have, at the very least, affordable and quality health care, paid...Read More
+But with some communities more susceptible to health and economic shocks, the U.S. federal government must take immediate action to ensure the most vulnerable members of our communities have, at the very least, affordable and quality health care, paid sick days...Read More

 Congress’s last week in session in 2019 was dramatic, tense, and consequential for millions of people in America and around the world.
 Although the headlines on December 18 and the days following focused on the House of Representatives’ vote to impeach President Trump, Congress succeeded in averting a government shutdown and passed a military spending bill, which the president signed on December 20.